-For slow cranking motors, removing an additional tooth on the trigger wheel may be required for the ECU to better distinguish the missing tooth gap, allowing it to sync easier during cranking.
+For slow cranking motors, removing an additional tooth on the trigger wheel may be required for the ECU to better distinguish the missing tooth gap, allowing it to sync faster during cranking.
+This is applicable to ECUs such as Link/Haltech/MaxxEcu/Emtron etc. This is not applicable to ECUMaster as you cannot change the number of missing teeth.